buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcProjectedCRS.md

 > NOTE  The Well Known Text (WKT) definition of an _IfcCoordinateReferenceSystem_ is done by means of its inverse attribute *WellKnownText* referenced by an _IfcWellKnownText_.

-The unambiguous identifier by which the coordinate reference system is know, is stored in the inherited _Name_ attribute.
+The unambiguous identifier by which the coordinate reference system is known, is stored in the inherited _Name_ attribute.
 Well defined identifiers include the map projection and also the map zone information.
 In these cases the _MapProjection_ and the _MapZone_ attributes can be omitted.

 > EXAMPLE  The identifier 'EPSG:25832' defines the map projection 'UTM' and the zone '32N' in addition to the geodetic and vertical datum.